-Trophies Reading Curriculum: Harcourt School Publishers
+Trophies Reading Program: Harcourt School Publishers

-Phonics; Modern Curriculum Press
+Phonics; Modern Curriculum Press, Spelling; Harcourt School Publisher

 Students apply the knowledge of phonics, syllabication and word parts to read fluently.
 They comprehend and analyze grade level text and are able to advance through “literature circles”.
 Students distinguish the literary terms: theme, plot, setting and characters.
 They use titles, table of contents and chapter headings to locate information in expository text.
 Reading and spelling become more complex.